15 Sourdough Discard Desserts

 14

-Sourdough strawberry cake on plate
+Sourdough strawberry cake slice on a plate next to a fork.

-Sourdough Strawberry Cake
+Sourdough Cake with Fresh Berries

 15